ombra-chat/ombra-chat/README.md

 If `TDLIB_LOG_LEVEL` is not specified, it fallbacks to the `RUST_LOG` level.

 Be also aware that TDLib log may contain sensitive data in plaintext.

+## AI policy

+LLM contributions are **not** welcome and it is forbidden to use this code to train AI models.

 ## License